RobotOptimist/macivor/content/blog/fear-of-fouling-up.md

 ## The Problem With Obligatory Patterns

 I was reading Twitter and saw an interesting series of conversations unfold with David Fowler.
+David Fowler is a domain famous developer and is an architect at Microsoft.
+He authored the SignalR project which is the most popular method of enabling web sockets in a .NET application.
+He is also well known for his involvement in the community where he frequently shares what he's learning about and offers resources to fellow developers are also curious and learning.
+He will occasionally post a strong opinion and is not averse to a little bit of controversy for the benefit of the community at large.

-He wrote about how you don't need the full enterprise implementation for every little project.
+ This particular twitter thread was about how you don't need the full enterprise implementation for every little project.
 He wrote that not every tiny project benefits from dependency injection and repository patterns and so on.
+This tweet squarely fell into the "controversy" category.

 He encountered a lot of resistance from .NET developers, but I deeply agreed with what he wrote.
 Those patterns help on larger projects, but sometimes they're useless bloat and can be discarded for smaller projects.
 Fowler argued that we should be thoughtful about where and why we use those patterns.
 While some felt that they would always end up using the patterns (so why not just implement them right away) I recalled instances where I didn't want to deal with the overhead.
 I've certainly worked on projects with patterns that did not make sense or were implemented poorly.
 Some patterns are better off not used than implemented poorly.